 It is five times more common than a direct inguinal hernia, and is seven times more frequent in males, due to the persistence of the processus vaginalis during testicular descent.

 In children, the vast majority of inguinal hernias are indirect.

-Indirect inguinal hernias arise lateral and superior to the course of the inferior epigastric vessels, lateral to the Hesselbach triangle, and then protrude through the deep or internal inguinal ring into the inguinal canal.
+Indirect inguinal hernias arise lateral and superior to the course of the inferior epigastric vessels, lateral to Hesselbach's triangle, and then protrude through the deep or internal inguinal ring into the inguinal canal.
 An indirect hernia enters the inguinal canal at the deep ring, lateral to the inferior epigastric vessels.
 It passes inferomedially to emerge via the superficial ring and, if large enough, extend into the scrotum.

-- males: they enter the canal anterior to the spermatic cord and may extend through the external inguinal ring into the scrotum.
+- males: they enter the canal anterior to the spermatic cord and may extend through the external inguinal ring into the scrotum

 - females: they tend to follow the round ligament into the labia majora

 Many are longstanding and asymptomatic, although the sheer size can become burdensome.

 Treatment and prognosis